light watkins’s tortoise approach to change

 Myth: Change must start with action.

 Reality: Change starts with the questions you ask, and the stories you tell yourself.
 Most people ask “sloppy questions,” and they convince themselves of “I can’t” stories, which sabotages their efforts.
-Make a habit of asking yourself stronger questions, and change is inevitable.
+Instead, make a habit of asking yourself stronger questions, and change is inevitable.

 In the conversation, Light can share with your audience: